Canine tooth: Eruption

 In humans, the upper canine teeth (popularly called eye teeth, from their position under the eyes) are larger and longer than the lower, and usually present a distinct basal ridge.
 Eruption typically occurs between the ages of eleven and twelve years for upper canines and between nine and ten years for lower canines.
-Upper deciduous canines also known as the baby tooth, typically erupt between the ages of sixteen and twenty-two months and shed between ten and twelve years.
+Upper deciduous canines, also known as the baby tooth, typically erupt between the ages of sixteen and twenty-two months and shed between ten and twelve years.
 Lower deciduous canines typically erupt between the ages of seventeen and twenty-two months and shed between nine and twelve years.

 Developmental defects

-Transposition (positional interchange of two adjacent teeth) is a development defect that most commonly found in the permanent canine, with the maxillary being more commonly seen than mandibular.
+Transposition (positional interchange of two adjacent teeth) is a development defect that is most commonly found in the permanent canine, with the maxillary being more commonly seen than mandibular.
 The upper canine frequently transposed with the first premolar whilst the lower canine transposed with the lateral incisor.
 Occasionally canines are congenitally missing.